kelvin84hk/FSND-Linux-Server-Configuration/README.md

 9. In the new ternimal, run `cat .ssh/udacity.pub` and copy paste the contnet to the grader ternimal.
 Then save and exit.

-10. Continue in grader ternimal, run `chmod 700 .ssh` and `chmod 644 .ssh/authorized_keys` to change read write acess.
+10. Continue in grader ternimal, run `chmod 700 .ssh` and `chmod 644 .ssh/authorized_keys` to change access rights.

 ### Change ssh port, disable passowrd login and ssh login for root user